mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Summons a 2⚔️/1❤️ Sand Dervish when its owner summons a minion from their hand.

 name:     Hallowed Ground
-text:     Restores 1❤️ to friendly minions and Generals standing on it at the end of the owner's turn
+text:     Restores 1❤️ to allied minions and Generals standing on it at the end of the owner's turn

 name:     Mana Etch
 text:     Reduce the manacost of all cards in your hand by 1.